extractumio/statum/README.md

-# Statum: A Handy Web-Traffic Analytics for Developing Websites
+# Statum: A User Friendly Web Analytics for Developing Websites

 Statum, developed by Extractum.io, is a open-source user-friendly web analytics tool that leverages both web-server logs and client-side collected statistics.
 This dual-source approach offers a comprehensive view of a website's traffic, facilitating swift analysis and reporting on various aspects such as visitor activity, page errors, and more.